 The overstatements and hyperbole were reactionary, dishonest, arrogant, and pharisaical.
 One individual, whom I have always respected, announced, apparently without asking anyone at World Vision, that the ministry no longer “believed in the Bible.”
-The person who said this is someone I take seriously, so I pulled up World Vision’s statement of faith to see if what he was saying was true.
+The person who said this is someone I have taken seriously in the past, so I pulled up World Vision’s statement of faith to see if what he was saying was true.
 Guess what?
 World Vision believes “Jesus lived, died, and rose again.”
 They proclaim boldly that, “Jesus is Lord.”
 Elsewhere, they state that redemption is offered “only through faith in Jesus Christ.”
 I don’t know about you, but that sounds pretty biblical to me.

 The biggest thing of which I am most sure is that Jesus would not have called for His church to take food from the mouth’s of hungry children.
 Thousands of children and families who were being fed through monthly support given to World Vision had their support dropped at the insistence of “Christian leaders.”
 Yes, Christians were instructed to find another relief organization, such as Compassion International, and adopt a child through them.
 But that still doesn’t do anything about the kid you made a commitment to at World Vision who now will feel the pangs of hunger once again.

 This week I heard a lot of noise.
 Many clanging cymbals so to speak.
 A lot of tongues wagging and self proclaimed prophets declaring God’s truth.
-What I did not see was much love and that is how we have been called to show Christ to the world.
+What I did not see was much love and that is how those who follow Christ have been called to show Christ to the world.